Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Zatom-1

 \paragraph{Multimodal sampling.} \cref{algorithm:multimodal_sampling} describes how we perform unconditional sampling of each continuous and discrete modality to generate 3D molecules and materials.
-Concisely, we sample random atom types or Gaussian noise for discrete and continuous modalities, respectively, and iteratively denoise each using a series of Euler steps operating on the multimodal predictions of the TFT model $\mathcal{T}$.
+Concisely, we sample random atom types or Gaussian noise for discrete and continuous modalities, respectively comprising $N$ atoms (where $N$ is sampled according to training dataset statistics \citep{hoogeboom2022equivariant}), and iteratively denoise each modality using a series of Euler steps operating on the multimodal predictions of the TFT model $\mathcal{T}$.
 Notably, other ODE solvers can be used, though we find that multimodal Euler steps provide strong empirical performance without considerable hyperparameter tuning.